tarunnaithani/VolumeMaximization/Readme.txt

 -> TestBase has common code like asserting order book after orders have been added to it, common create order methods for Buy and Sell orders

 SYSTEM REQUIREMENT
-	-> Minimum JDK version 1.7, 1.8 preferred as it is configured at project level -> Minimum Junit 4, Junit 5 preferred as it is configured at project level
+	Minimum JDK version 1.7, 1.8 preferred as it is configured at project level Minimum JUnit 4, JUnit 5 preferred as it is configured at project level